ashishsingh-beep/google-email-scraper-dashboard/README.md

 Notes:
 - The frontend talks to the backend at http://localhost:5000 (hardcoded in the UI).
 We map 5173:80 so the origin stays http://localhost:5173 and matches Socket.IO CORS defaults.
-- Backend reads secrets from backend/.env; edit that file before running if you use Supabase or NopeCHA.
+- Backend reads secrets from backend/.env and they are baked into the image at build time.
+Edit `backend/.env` before building if you use Supabase or NopeCHA.
-- You can override concurrency defaults via compose env vars BROWSERS and TABS_PER_BROWSER or from the UI.
+- You can override concurrency defaults from the UI.
+Compose env vars are optional.

 ### Useful compose commands